Containers

 A container registry is a storage and content delivery system, essentially a holding repository, which contains the Docker images available in different tagged versions.

 Click an icon to display the container registry's page.
-From there, edit or delete the registry as well as manage images (build and pull).

 # Images section